-What BMI Actually Tells You (And Doesn't): A Complete Explanation
+What BMI Actually Tells You (And What It Doesn't)

-Understand what BMI measures, what it doesn't tell you, and why doctors still use it despite its limitations.
+Understand what BMI actually measures, what it can't tell you, and why doctors still rely on it despite its real limitations as a health metric.

 Your doctor measures your height and weight, calculates a number, and says "Your BMI is 28.
 You're overweight."